-While some degrees offer a clear career path, such as a bachelor’s in accounting, the prospects from a communications degree open up a world of opportunities.
-When you earn a communications degree, you can enter public relations, digital media, media, human resources, among many other disciplines.
-If you’re interested in one or a few of these areas, a communications degree affords you with career flexibility.
+While some degrees offer a clear career path, such as a bachelor’s in accounting, earning a communication degree offers a plethora of career options.
+When you earn a communications degree, you can enter public relations, digital media, and human resources, among many other disciplines.
+If you’re interested in one or a few of these areas, a communications major affords you career flexibility.

-To help you decide whether a communications degree is right for you, let’s look at 10 great job descriptions, responsibilities, and salaries for communications professionals:
+To help you decide whether a communications degree is right for you, let’s look at 10 potential career opportunities, as well as their responsibilities and salaries for aspiring communications professionals:

-According to the US Bureau of Labor Statistics (BLS), the average annual salary for a public relations professional is $62,810.
-This number (and other salary averages in this article) can vary significantly, depending on your experience, the region of the country where you work, the size of the firm you work for, and whether you have an advanced degree.
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for a public relations professional is $62,810.
+This number (and other salary medians in this article) can vary significantly depending on your experience, the region of the country where you work, the size of the firm you work for, and whether you have an advanced degree.